AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/04-Request-Response/README.md

 - HTTP methods like GET, POST, PUT, and DELETE define the core actions in APIs.

-- Mastering this cycle prepares you to build real-world backend systems and REST APIs.
+- Mastering this cycle prepares us to build real-world backend systems and REST APIs.

 ---